omercsp/taskrunner/README.md

 1. Clone the repository
 2. Install the requirements using pip `pip3 install -r requirements.txt`
 3. Make sure the executable file `task` is accessible from to the execution search path (i.e. $PATH and so)

+TR should work for any environment with compatible python, however it is developed on and maintained for Linux machines.
+CI tests are ran for MacOS as well without container support.
+It is known to work on Cygwin systems (again, without containers support).

 # Basic configuration and usage
 TR uses json configuration files (By default, named `.tasks.json`) to describe tasks.
 These tasks are available when the current work directory is anywhere in the directory hierarchy under the directory the configuration file was placed in - TR recursively looks for `.tasks.json` from the current working directory up to root.